-On December 13, 2017, prior to the closing of Newmark's IPO, BGC Partners, BGC Holdings, BGC U.S. OpCo, Newmark, Newmark Holdings, Newmark OpCo, and, solely for the provisions listed therein, Cantor and BGC Global OpCo entered into a Separation and Distribution Agreement.
+On December 13, 2017, prior to the closing of Newmark's IPO, BGC Partners, BGC Holdings, BGC U.S. OpCo, Newmark, Newmark Holdings, Newmark OpCo, and, solely for the provisions listed therein, CFLP and BGC Global OpCo entered into a Separation and Distribution Agreement.
 The Separation and Distribution Agreement sets forth the agreements among BGC Partners, Cantor, Newmark and their respective subsidiaries regarding, among other things:

-- the principal corporate transactions pursuant to which the BGC group transferred to the Newmark group the assets and liabilities of the BGC group relating to BGC's Real Estate Services business, effecting the Separation; - the proportional distribution in the Separation of interests in Newmark Holdings to holders of interests in BGC Holdings; - the IPO and certain pre-IPO contributions of assets by BGC Partners to Newmark in exchange for additional shares thereof;

-- the assumption and repayment of indebtedness by the BGC group and the Newmark group, as further described below; - the Spin-Off, including the termination of certain arrangements between the BGC group and the Newmark group immediately prior thereto; - the BGC Holdings distribution; - indemnities by and among the BGC group, the Newmark group and Cantor and each of their respective directors, officers, general partners, managers and employees, from and against all liabilities with respect to liabilities retained or assumed by the BGC group or the Newmark group, as applicable, and/or resulting from breaches of the agreement; and - future access to information, records and personnel necessary or appropriate to comply with regulatory requests or inquiries, for the preparation of financial statements or tax returns, or to conduct litigation.
+- the principal corporate transactions pursuant to the BGC Group transferred to the Newmark Group the assets and liabilities of the BGC Group relating to BGC's Real Estate Services business, effecting the Separation; - the proportional distribution in the Separation of interests in Newmark Holdings to holders of interests in BGC Holdings; - the IPO and certain pre-IPO contributions of assets by BGC Partners to Newmark in exchange for additional shares thereof; - the assumption and repayment of indebtedness by the BGC Group and the Newmark Group, as further described below; - the Spin-Off, including the termination of certain arrangements between the BGC Group and the Newmark Group immediately prior thereto; - the BGC Holdings distribution; - indemnities by and among the BGC Group, the Newmark Group and Cantor and each of their respective directors, officers, general partners, managers and employees, from and against all liabilities with respect to liabilities retained or assumed by the BGC Group or the Newmark Group, as applicable, and/or resulting from breaches of the agreement; and - future access to information, records and personnel necessary or appropriate to comply with regulatory requests or inquiries, for the preparation of financial statements or tax returns, or to conduct litigation.